About LA

 POPULATION

-Los Angeles County has the largest population of any county in the nation—with nearly 10 million residents, who account for approximately 25 percent of California’s population.
+Los Angeles County has the largest population of any county in the nation, with nearly 10 million residents accounting for approximately 25 percent of California’s population.

 Learn More